pulibrary/geoserver-worker/README.md

 # Geoserver::Worker

-Sneakers worker for syncing with GeoServer using RabbitMQ
+Sneakers worker for syncing GeoServer using RabbitMQ

 ## Installation